Thom2503/tlisp/README.txt

 tlisp is a small Lisp interpreter written in C. It supports basic arithmetic operations, variable definitions, conditionals, and built-in math functions.

 This is just a project to see if I could implement something (educational purposes).
+It also probably contains some amount of bugs and other issues, but then again I hacked this together in a short amount of time.

 Features
 --------
 - Primitive lisp operations: atom, quote, eq, car, cdr, cons, cond
+- Make functions with lambda and label
 - Basic arithmetic: +, -, *, /
 - Math functions: abs, sqrt, floor, ceil, max, min, mod (%)
 - Variable definitions: (define x 10)